 Dear colleagues,

 The 1996-2019 update of the Nationwide Registry for Childhood Hematological Malignancies (NARECHEM-ST, www.narechem.gr) in Greece is available.
-Updated data have been also contributed to the IARC related European Pediatric Cancer Registries (ACCIS, CI5-X CI5plus, EUROCIM και EUROCAR) as well as to interested scientists under certain terms and conditions and following a request addressed to
+Updated fully anonmymized data have been also contributed to the IARC related European Pediatric Cancer Registries (ACCIS, CI5-X CI5plus, EUROCIM και EUROCAR).
+Interested scientists can address a request to be reviewed by E. Petridou and E. Ntzani.

 Reports